xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 ###Casts

-When two values are combined with a binary operator (such as n + f where n is an integer and f is a  oating-point value), both operands are converted to a common type before the operation is carried out.
+When two values are combined with a binary operator (such as n + f where n is an integer and f is a floating-point value), both operands are converted to a common type before the operation is carried out.

 - If either of the operands is of type double, the other one will be converted to a double.
 - Otherwise, if either of the operands is of type float, the other one will be converted to a float.